awslabs/Renate/doc/benchmarking/renate_benchmarks.rst

     * - Scenario Name
       - Description
       - Settings
-    * - :py:class:`~renate.benchmark.scenarios.TimeIncrementalScenario`
+    * - :py:class:`~renate.benchmark.scenarios.DataIncrementalScenario`
-      - Used in combination only with :py:class:`~renate.benchmark.datasets.base.TimeIncrementalDataModule`, e.g., Wild-Time datasets or CLEAR.
+      - Used in combination only with :py:class:`~renate.benchmark.datasets.base.DataIncrementalDataModule`, e.g., Wild-Time datasets, CLEAR, or DomainNet.
-        Data is presented time step by time step and the model is evaluated on test data up to the current time step.
+        Data is presented data by data, where the data could represent a domain or a time slice.
-        This means that for the Wild-Time datasets, is a different scenario than in the original Wild-Time data paper.
-      - * :code:`num_tasks`: Number of data partitions.
-    * - :py:class:`~renate.benchmark.scenarios.DomainIncrementalScenario`
-      - Used in combination only with :py:class:`~renate.benchmark.datasets.base.DomainIncrementalDataModule`, e.g., DomainNet.
-        Data is presented domain by domain and the model is evaluated on test data up to the current domain.
-      - * :code:`num_tasks`: Number of data partitions.
+      - * :code:`num_tasks`: You can provide this argument if the different datasets are identified by ids 0 to `num_tasks`.
+This is the case for time-incremental datasets such as CLEAR or Wild-Time.
+        * :code:`data_ids`: List of data identifiers.
+Used for DomainNet to select order or subset of domains.
     * - :py:class:`~renate.benchmark.scenarios.ClassIncrementalScenario`
       - Creates data partitions by splitting the data according to class labels.
       - * :code:`class_groupings`: Tuple of tuples containing the class labels, e.g., ``((1, ), (2, 3, 4))``.